 They’ve achieved this in a country where people don’t have a lot of time to focus on anything more than survival.
-Despite having a grossly underfunded education system where teachers often take bribes to supplement their meager incomes, we have something to learn from Cambodia about education:
+Despite having a grossly underfunded education system where teachers often take bribes to supplement their meager incomes, Cambodia has a good deal to teach us about education.

 In Cambodia, kids view education as the ultimate privilege and are excited to attend school.
 Six days a week.
 Their gratitude quite simply makes learning much easier and more effective.
 The evidence is in the numbers.
 Immigrant kids in North America who arrive with the same sense of gratitude consistently score much higher on tests than their jaded American counterparts.